cocotb/cocotb/docs/source/building.rst

     The path to the Python binary.
     Set to the result of ``cocotb-config --python-bin`` if ``cocotb-config`` is present on the ``PATH``.
     Otherwise defaults to ``python3``.

+.. make:var:: LIBPYTHON_LOC

+    The absolute path to the Python library associated with the current Python installation;
+    i.e. ``libpython.so`` or ``python.dll`` on Windows.
+    This is determined with ``cocotb-config --libpython`` during build.

+    This is only used if present and :envvar:`GPI_USERS` is not already set by the user.

 The :envvar:`COCOTB_TOPLEVEL` variable is also often used by the Makefile-based build and runner system.